Water Conservation & Efficiency

 Rainwater Harvesting and Landscape Irrigation Standards

 The Rainwater Collection System Design Consensus Committee (IS-RCSDI) was appointed by the ICC Board of Directors in collaboration with CSA in late 2013 and has primary responsibility for the development of the Rainwater Collection System Design and Installation Standard.
+The Final Ballot for the CSA B805-18/ICC 805-2018 Rainwater Harvesting Systems Standard was APPROVED by the committee March 11, 2018.
+The release of the Standard will be coming soon.

 Pool Solar Heating and Cooling Standard